 As a leading provider of MOT testing in Waterlooville, we keep abreast of all changes to the MOT test so our customers don’t have to.
 Here our experts share all you need to know about the 2018 MOT test changes and how these tougher rules determine your pass or fail result.

 Why the big change?

-New classification for faults
+New MOT classification for vehicle faults

 Stricter rules for diesel cars

-A diesel vehicle fitted with a diesel particulate filter (DPF) will incur a major fault and the test will be failed if visible smoke of any colour emits from its exhaust.
+A diesel vehicle fitted with a diesel particulate filter (DPF) incurs a major fault and the test will be failed if visible smoke of any colour emits from its exhaust.
 Rules also relate to the fitting of the DPF.
-Testers are required under the new regulations to check whether the DPF has been tampered with or removed from the vehicle.
+Testers are required under the post-2018 regulations to check whether the DPF has been tampered with or removed from the vehicle.
 If evidence is found that the DPF has been tampered with or removed, then the MOT tester can refuse to provide an MOT test.
 That is, if the vehicle owner has a legitimate reason for its removal, for instance, if the DPF has been detached for cleaning purposes.

 Fluid leak fails

 The steering system is one of the areas that has always been put under scrutiny as part of an MOT test and continues to be examined thoroughly under the post-2018 MOT testing rules.
 Testers check more closely for fluid leaks, with heavy leaks from a vehicle’s steering system a likely cause of MOT failure.
 Blown bulbs, significantly worn brake discs and reversing lights that don’t work also constitute as major faults under post-2018 MOT rules.

 Being aware of the most common MOT fail items (such as brake lights, fuel and fuel cap, headlights and indicators, horn, and number plates) and ensuring they are in good, safe, working order before you book your vehicle in for an MOT test is recommended.